korycfitz/styleSwipe-front-end/README.md

 <br><br>
 ## Highlight
 <p>
-  StyleSwipe takes into account the logged in user when displaying all outfits, and will use those passed parameters to create a personalized index of all the logged in user's outfits.
-This was a big stepping stone in understanding how information is passed from the back end to front by URI calls.
+  StyleSwipe takes into account the logged-in user and can display all outfits of that particular user.
+We use passed parameters taken from the req.body to create a personalized index of all the logged-in user's outfits.
+This was a big stepping stone in understanding how information is passed from the back end to the front by URI calls.
 </p>

 ```